yenh-cs/yenh-cs.github.io/README.md

 The goal in mitigating underfitting is to find an appropriate level of model complexity that balances simplicity with the ability to capture the relevant patterns in the data, ultimately leading to better generalization performance.Underfitting is the opposite of overfitting and occurs when a machine learning model or statistical model is too simple to capture the underlying patterns in the data.
 It arises when the model is unable to learn the complexities and nuances present in the data, resulting in poor performance on both the training data and new, unseen data.

 &nbsp;
+_________________
+&nbsp;

 #### **Bias-Variance Tradeoff**
 The bias-variance tradeoff is a fundamental concept in machine learning that helps us understand the relationship between the complexity of a model and its ability to generalize well to unseen data.
 Let's break it down with a simple example.

 Imagine we're training a model to predict house prices based on their size (in square meter).
 We have a dataset of houses with their corresponding sizes and prices.
 Now, we want to build a regression model to predict the price of a new house given its size.

 * **High Bias, Low Variance**
 If we use a simple model, such as a linear regression with only one feature (size), it may not capture the complexity of the underlying relationship accurately.
 This is called high bias.
 The model assumes a linear relationship between size and price, which may not hold true in real-world scenarios.
-The model's predictions might be consistently off the mark, showing high error on both the training and test data.
+The model's predictions might be consistently off the mark, showing high errors on both the training and test data.
 This is an example of high bias and low variance.

 * **Low Bias, High Variance**
 On the other hand, if we use a more complex model, like a high-degree polynomial regression, it can fit the training data very well.
 The model can flexibly capture any pattern, even if it's noisy or random, resulting in low bias.
 However, when we evaluate the model on the test data, it may perform poorly.
 This is because the model has overfit the training data, learning the noise and idiosyncrasies of the training set.
 The model is too sensitive to small changes in the data, leading to high variance.
 This means the model may not generalize well to new, unseen houses.